 Unlike those websites you find on search engines that are just disguised amazon stores with no expertise or useful information, our team of experts and certified technicians actively respond to questions in responses to comments on our blog, at our Facebook page and on our community discussion forum.
 We strive to educate.
 We do not dictate what a parent must or must not do.
 We do not humiliate or shame parents for choices they have made.
 Instead, we want to explain best practices and options and help a parent make the best choice for the safety of their child.

 Disclaimer/Disclosure Effective 1/1/10: This blog is a collaborative work written mostly by four primary authors.
 We occasionally feature invited guest bloggers as well.
-We do accept advertising in the form of third party sponsorships and advertisements (Google, Amazon and other networks).
+We do accept advertising in the form of third party sponsorships and advertisements (Including manufacturers, Google and other ad networks) and have affiliate advertising relationships with various retailers including Walmart, Target, Amazon and others.
 Car-Seat.Org (and its websites, including ) is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to or myhabit.com.
 This advertising does not influence the content, topics, or posts made in this blog, with the possible exception of giveaways provided by a sponsor and these will be noted as such.
 We do not accept payment of any type in exchange for comments/opinions on products, services, websites, or any other topic.
-As such, all opinions are those of each blogger and do not necessarily represent the opinions of the authors or other bloggers.
+As such, all opinions are those of each blogger and do not necessarily represent the opinions of Carseat Media LLC, the authors or other bloggers.
 We also do not accept paid insertions of content into our blog from advertisers or other parties.
 Any material we publish from a sponsor, manufacturer, or third party resource will be clearly quoted or otherwise noted as such.
 We never publish content from advertisers as our own work.
 From time to time we may acquire product samples from manufacturers or retailers.
 We strive to be objective in all our reviews, whether we received a free sample, were given a discount, or purchased it ourselves at retail price.
 Though most of our reviews will be positive overall, we will not hesitate to discuss flaws and problem issues.
 In general, we will simply not post a detailed product review that would be very negative overall, especially if a manufacturer, retailer, or distributor generously provided the product to us.
 We do always provide feedback (positive and negative) to manufacturers when requested.

 Please also see our full Marketing Disclosure.